You Don’t Have to Be a Tech-Savvy Senior to Benefit from Technology

 - Games and Apps: Technology has also given us new options for entertainment, such as the Wii gaming system, which encourages movement and activity, as well as games that challenge our mind, such as memory puzzles.
 These can provide hours of fun, and may also help improve physical and mental health.
 Using the Internet, games can often be played with friends and family who live miles away.

-To help put your mind at ease when you can’t be with your elderly parents, and to help them maintain as much independence as possible, Hired Hands Homecare, a home care in Sonoma CA provider, can provide you with a free in-home consultation to determine what type of home care services your parents may need and what technology could best help them.
+To help put your mind at ease when you can’t be with your elderly parents, and to help them maintain as much independence as possible, Hired Hands Homecare, a provider of senior care in Napa, CA, can provide you with a free in-home consultation to determine what type of home care services your parents may need and what technology could best help them.
 And since technology is only one part of the care equation, our professional staff can also provide basic home care services, such as light housekeeping and meal preparation, as well as personal care, specialized disease management, and more.